 Tanner Bowen is a fourth-year student studying philosophy and neuroscience.
 When he's not thinking about those things he's usually either writing or listening to music... and even then he's usually thinking about philosophy and neuroscience.
 He enjoys discussing and teaching philosophy with his younger brothers and sister and hopes to extend that same enthusiasm and energy for thought and creativity to the world.

-Johanna Dolle has a master's degree in Public Affairs.
+Johanna Dolle has a master's degree in Public Affairs and an undergraduate degree in economics.
 She enjoys thinking about the welfare consequences of social programs and figuring out how to measure them.
-In her spare time, she is working at any coffee shop downtown or learning to play piano (by ear and The Beatles).
+Her primary interests are in education and healthcare policy.

 Emily Hamer is a junior studying journalism and philosophy.
 She has experience in Journalism working as the State News Associate Editor and Print News Editor at The Badger Herald newspaper.
 Though she most likely sees herself having a career in journalism, she is incredibly interested in philosophy.
 She's excited for the opportunity to share her passion for philosophy with the community.

 Dorothy Wu is a Junior studying philosophy, psychology, and sociology.
 She will enroll in a sociology doctoral program after graduating from UW-Madison.
 Dorothy's research interests are inter-ethnic relationships, cultural sociology, and ethics.
 She will be the president of the philosophy club at UW-Madison for the 2017-2018 academic year.

 Ready to Visit?

 Arts + Literature Laboratory is located in Madison’s Schenk-Atwood neighborhood at 2021 Winnebago Street, Madison, Wisconsin 53704.